Information Literacy Faculty Fellows Projects

 Halls, Joanne

-College of Arts and Sciences
+College of Science and Engineering

-Earth and Ocean Sciences
+Earth and Ocean Studies

 I revamped the syllabus for GGY/GLY 495 to build upon two Information Literacy frames: Research as Enquiry and Searching as Strategic Exploration.
 The main goals for this course (senior seminar) is for the students to develop a research question, read pertinent peer-reviewed literature, and develop and give a final presentation.
 I have substantially increased the IL content by further developing the iterative process of formulating a research question and then how to conduct peer-reviewed research to address a specific question.